bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

 }
 ```

-Now, lets say DST is made permanent before this event actually happens.
+Now, lets say DST is made permanent before these events actually happen.
 How do you handle this in your data?

 Do you subtract an hour from every UTC date that takes place between Nov 5th and March 12th and change the offset?
-What about parts of the country that don't obvserve DST already, like Arizona and bits of Indiana?
+What about parts of the country that don't observe DST already, like Arizona and bits of Indiana?

 Seems like it could potentially cause a lot of problems.

 My preferred method is to not persist the UTC offset, but instead persist the [TZDB identifier](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) of the location: